itsDavidK/README-generator/README-Taco-Eater.md

 BillyBobJoe, Bob Jackson, Joe Burrow.
 ## Tests
-We gave the man infinite tacos.
+We the man infinite tacos.
 ## Questions
 You can also message me on GitHub at [itsDavidK](https://github.com/itsDavidK) or via email at Tacoeater@gmail.com